PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 We can consider including some kind of 'forcetimeout' parameter that would kill any threads that did not end in a specified time.

-If a job object is returned (-AsJob) the child jobs that were dequeued by the stop command will remain at 'NotStarted' state.
+If a job object is returned (-AsJob) the child jobs that were dequeued by the stop command will be at 'NotStarted' state.

 ### Data streams